EOSIO/welcome/docs/70_smart-contract-getting-started/05_secondary-indices.md

 ---
-content_title: "2.5: Secondary Indices"
+content_title: "Secondary Indices"
-link_text: "2.5: Secondary Indices"
+link_text: "Secondary Indices"
 ---
 The following section shows how to add another index to the `addressbook` contract, so you can iterate through the records in a different way besides using the primary index.